Nonmetallic solutions eat into traditional materials

 The materials selected for the park are cost-effective, easy to maintain, and durable in what is a corrosive coastal environment.

-The project was a collaboration between Environmental Protection, the Northern Area Community Services, Project Management, and the Consulting Services Department.
+The project was a collaboration between Environmental Protection, Northern Area Community Services, Project Management, and the Consulting Services Department.
 This initiative paves the way for more deployment opportunities of nonmetallic materials in infrastructure projects.

 Nonmetallic composites, with their aesthetic qualities, functionality and versatility, are becoming the material of choice for different applications.
 They allow engineers to create unique, flexible designs that are impossible to make with traditional materials.